 Oleic acid, on the other hand, is thicker and feels rich, benefitting those with dry or aging skin.

 Here are some examples of oils suitable for each skin type:

 For acne prone, oily, and sensitive skin – high linoleic acid oilsRosehip – 44% linoleic, 13.9% oleic

 For dry and mature skin types - high oleic acid oils

 For combination skin - balanced oils (almost equal amounts of linoleic - oleic acids)

 The serum starts out rich with our specialized percentage of oleic acid oils, absorbs very quickly due to our combination of linoleic acid-rich oils, and leaves a dewy, light finish to the skin.

 Those with dry skin and rosacea are finding it helps heal and moisturize, addressing the skin barrier, and those with combination skin finds that Heliophilia helps balance their skin.
 For those with oily skin, they find that the quick absorption does not aggravate or increase sebum production, and also addresses pimples.
 Some have noted that the serum helped control skin during hormonal breakouts as well.
-Clean, natural skincare for the win!
+Clean, vegan and natural skincare for the win!

 J Fulton, Comedogenicity and irritancy of commonly used ingredients in skin care products, J Soc Cosmet Chem 40 321–33 (1989)

 J Fulton, S Bradley, et. al., Non-comedogenic cosmetics, Cutis 17 344–51 (1976)